Dr-Agentic/LeaderTalk/prompting.md

 Do not implement or change code without being 95% sure of the change.
 If there is doubt, ask questions.
 Do not start changing code with a clear instruction of what to do.

+Always be extra brief in your chats.
+Avoid repetition.
+Mention only the main facts.